List of power stations in Montana

 This is a list of electricity-generating power stations in the U.S. state of Montana, sorted by type and name.
-In 2023, Montana had a total summer capacity of 6,698 MW through all of its power plants, and a net generation of 26,895 GWh.
-In 2024, the electrical energy generation mix was 37% coal, 32.7% hydroelectric, 22.2% wind, 4.2% natural gas, 1.5% petroleum, 1.4% solar, 0.1% biomass, and 1% other.
-Small-scale solar, including customer-owned photovoltaic panels, delivered and additional 107 GWh to the state's electrical grid in 2024.
+In 2023, Montana had a total summer capacity of 7.2 GW through all of its power plants, and a net generation of 26,873 GWh.
+In 2025, the electrical energy generation mix was 35.2% coal, 34.4% hydroelectric, 21.9% wind, 4.6% natural gas, 1.6% petroleum, 1.2% solar, 0.1% biomass, and 0.9% other.
+Small-scale solar, including customer-owned photovoltaic panels, delivered and additional 148 GWh to the state's electrical grid in 2025.

 During 2019, Montana exported about one-half of the electricity generated by its power plants to other states.
 Montana has the largest recoverable deposits of coal in the nation, accounting for 30% of U.S. reserves.
 In recent years three-quarters of the coal mined in Montana has been exported, with over one-third going to Asia via western Canada.